csbio/CG-TARGET/README.md

 gene_set_FDR_analysis.r config_file.yaml
 ```

 This script compares the rate of prediction for compounds versus 1) negative control profiles and 2) resampled profiles across the full range of p-values, resulting in empirical estimates of the false discovery rate.
 Output is in `<output_folder>/final_results/`.
-If `FDR_estimation_scheme` is set to 2, no figures are generated.
+If `FDR_estimation_scheme` is set to 2 in the config file, no figures are generated.

 ## Installation